 Want the best deal on your Cargo Insurance?
 Save big by letting 3 agents compete for your business.
-Fill out our quick form and we’ll unleash the agents.
 It’s Fast, Free, and Efficient!

 - Stolen or hijacked goods

 - Water leaks in the trailer that damage the cargo

 - Refrigeration breakdown resulting in spoilage of your cargo

 - Loss of freight charges for failure to deliver the cargo

 - If your load is strewn about the highway after an accident, you’ll need to make sure you have debris removal (and associated removal expenses associated with pollutants) covered in the policy.